 XEN achieves a wide degree of decentralization through high supply distribution, reliance on blockchain technology, and presence on multiple chains.

 XEN is an ERC-20 token built on the Ethereum blockchain.
+It exists on 10 chains.
 It’s based on the first principles of crypto like decentralization, self-custody, transparency, and trust through consensus.
 The XEN smart contract is immutable, it has no admin keys, and it’s open source.

 XEN is minted into existence by the users and is put on sale on different decentralized exchanges.
 XEN is also available on centralized exchanges.
 We provided a comprehensive guide on where to swap and trade your XEN on various chains.